Chethandc2014/swagger-wiki/Adding-Swagger-to-your-API.md

 #### Answer: No!
 You don't want any server integration

 You can create Swagger JSON and serve them up on any server.
-The JSON needs to confirm to the [Swagger Spec](Resource-Listing) with the [Api Declaration](API-Declaration) having the `basePath` pointing directly to the target server.
+The JSON needs to conform to the [Swagger Spec](Resource-Listing) with the [Api Declaration](API-Declaration) having the `basePath` pointing directly to the target server.

 [See here](No-server-Integrations) for more your options.